Women in Belarus

 The modern-day characteristics of women in Belarus evolved from the events that happened in the history of Belarus, particularly when the "concept of equal rights for women was first developed and substantiated in the late 16th century".
 The so-called Grand Duchy Charter of 1588 – one of the most important legal documents in Belarusian history – protected the dignity of Belarusian women under the law.
-Women in Belarus and their contribution to Belarusian society is celebrated annually on the 8th of March, during International Women's Day.
+Women in Belarus and their contribution to Belarusian society is celebrated annually on 8 March, during International Women's Day.

 Population

 In 2020, 53.4% of the population of Belarus was female.
 The 2020 estimated median age for Belarusian women is 43.9.
 Most Belarusian women fall into the 25-54 age range.

 The average life expectancy for Belarusian women is at around 79.6 years old.

 Role in society

 In Belarus, gender roles still remain very traditional.
 Some of these roles assigned to women are deeply seated in the country's patriarchal culture.

+Women in the family

 One obligation for women, usually a mother or wife, is that they must set the dinner table.
 It would be considered degrading for a man to perform this task.
 Caring for the household and the rearing of children are also traditionally delegated to them.
 Traditionally, caring for children under the age of 14 is often left to mothers, and the fathers often do not interfere.
 Men are often seen as more powerful than women because they are considered to be the breadwinners of the family, while women are tasked with the domestic work and childcare.
-In Belarus, many people, including women, do not view the unequal status of women as a social injustice.
-As a result women's rights are widely seen as not important.

-Belarusian president Alexander Lukashenko is repeatedly accused of misogynistic or sexist remarks and behavior which denigrate the dignity of women.
-Despite the fact that a number women are appointed to high government positions by him (Natalya Kochanova and others), their role is often considered tokenistic.
-In 2020, when Sviatlana Tsikhanouskaya became the major opposition candidate, Lukashenko's misogynistic statements became more frequent.
-They were widely broadcast via the television.
-Simultaneously, the authorities started smear campaigns aimed on women active in politics and women partners of male activists.
-According to Amnesty International report, politically active women were threatened with sexual violence and taking children into custody.
-On 29 May 2020, Lukashenko claimed that woman can't become the president, because "the Constitution is not made for a woman".
-In June, he commented on this issue again: "Our Constitution is such that even for a man this [presidency] is a heavy burden.
-And if one placed it on a woman, she would collapse, poor thing".